-It is a collection of day to day materials that are natural that offer stimulation to the 5 senses.
-Gathered in a medium, low, rigid sided round basket approx. 4-5 inches high.
+They are a collection of day to day materials that are natural and offer stimulation to the 5 senses.
+They are gathered together in a medium, low, rigid sided round basket approx. 4-5 inches high.
 Baskets should be filled to the brim to encourage babies to search and discover.
-All items should provide a range of textures, weights, tastes, smells and appearances such as wooden items, metal fur, leather, large shells etc.
+Items should provide a range of textures, weights, tastes, smells and appearances such as wooden items, metal fur, leather, large shells etc.

 Pioneered by Elinor Goldschmied , the idea of a ‘treasure basket’ is for babies aged between 6-9 months or those babies able to sit up by themselves yet unable to crawl.

 Aids exploration, curiosity and concentration